pixee/docs/docs/transforms/java/codeql_java_insecure-cookie.md

 |------------|---------------------------|---------------------|
  | Low        | Merge After Investigation | Yes (CodeQL)        |

-This rule marks new HTTP cookies with the ["secure" flag](https://owasp.org/www-community/controls/SecureCookieAttribute).
+This transform marks new HTTP cookies with the ["secure" flag](https://owasp.org/www-community/controls/SecureCookieAttribute).
 This flag, despite its ambitious name, only provides one type of protection: confidentiality.
 Cookies with this flag are guaranteed by the browser never to be sent over a cleartext channel ("http://") and only sent over secure channels ("https://").

 Our change introduces this flag with a simple 1-line statement: